Vraj-Data-Scientist/product-recommendation-system-using-LSTM/README.md

 These artifacts enable efficient loading of the model and tokenizers for the Streamlit app, ensuring seamless deployment.

 ## Model Architecture and Results
-The project implements four model variants, with results summarized below.
+The project implements two model variants, with results summarized below.
 The models predict the next item in a sequence based on item and category inputs.

 | Model Variant               | Precision@5 | Recall@5 | Why This Result?                                                                 |
 |-----------------------------|-------------|----------|----------------------------------------------------------------------------------|